UI-TW/itunes-search-app/README.md

 ## Where do we go from here?

 - Its a simple app, like any other website.
 Will be converting it to a PWA compliant one by following the below steps.
+And on top of it we will also implement

+  - Push notification when any user upvotes
+  - Upvoting option even when offline

 ### Step 1